sungwoo106/curato/README.md

 5. **Route Optimization**: Intelligent ordering for optimal flow and experience

 ### **Output Interface**
-Once inference is complete, the app transitions to the output interface (`OutputPage.xaml`), displaying:
+Once inference is complete, the application transitions to the output interface (`OutputPage.xaml`), displaying:
 - **Interactive Kakao Map** with four markers arranged in optimal visit order
 - **Generated Daily Narrative** with emotional context and personalization
 - **Input Summary** showing user preferences and constraints